marlino-dev/SwiftUI-Planets/README.md

 # SwiftUI-Planets
-A small app written in SwiftUI showcasing planets in our solar system.
+A small app built with SwiftUI showcasing planets in our solar system.

 ### What I Learned ###
 * How to implement a TabView to navigate through different views.